mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 .. https://github.com/mongodb/mongo-java-driver/blob/5fb47a3bf86c56ed949ce49258a351773f716d07/src/main/com/mongodb/BaseCluster.java#L160

-Notifying the condition unblocks waiters in `getServer`_.
+Notifying the condition unblocks threads waiting in the server-selection loop for a suitable server to be discovered.

 .. note::
    The Java driver uses a CountDownLatch instead of a condition variable,